RealityCards/RealityCards-Contracts/GECO.md

 The project is already online at [harber.io](https://www.harber.io) (on Kovan).

-Deliverables: audited contracts, fully feature complete front end.
+Deliverables: completed contracts, fully feature complete front end.
+Hopefully Phase 1 would be ready not too long after April 16th, the current estimated release date of Omen.

 Cost: $3k. $2k one month's living expenses, $1k additional freelancer costs.
 Costs may be higher due to legal expenses- again, I seek the counsel of Gnosis' legal advisors here.